ECTS

 Faculty of Science

-The goal of this course is to enable students with a chemistry background to understand the fundamentals of process engineering.
+The goal of this course is to enable students with a background in chemistry to understand the fundamentals of process engineering.

-The course consists on two main parts that are illustrated by the same process.
+The course consists of two main parts that are illustrated by the same process.

 CM: 10